Core, shell, and the three surfaces

 Client portal

-The portal is the view your clients use to track inspection results.
-It is read-only (with limited write access for corrective-action acknowledgment and sign-off where your workflow requires it).
-The portal is white-labeled to your organization's brand: clients see your name and logo, not Auditmark's.
-Portal users are never charged.
-The portal is in active development.
+The portal is the white-labeled view your clients use to track their inspection results.
+It is read-only, with limited write access only for corrective-action acknowledgment and sign-off where your workflow requires it.
+Clients see only their own organization's data, never another client's, which is a hard security boundary rather than a display filter.
+The portal carries your brand and logo, never Auditmark's, and portal users are never charged.

 What to read next